bmitchinson/v2.mitchinson.dev/README.md

 [My fork of tranquilpeak](https://github.com/bmitchinson/hexo-theme-tranquilpeak) is used as the theme of the blog in a separate repo located under `themes/bmitchinson_tranquilpeak`.

 ### Running the site locally
 This is very easy to do, and a great way to learn hexo and it's common theme structure.
-More details in a writeup on the site soon.
+[More details on the site here](https://benmitchinson.com/About-This-Site/)

-(From the master branch) Run :
+(From the master branch) Run:
 * `npm i` @ root dir
 * `npm i` @ themes/bmitchinson_tranquilpeak
-* `npm run-script build` @ themes/bmitchinson_tranquilpeak
+* `npm start` @ themes/bmitchinson_tranquilpeak (to build the theme)
-* `npm start` @ root dir
+* `npm start` @ root dir (to generate the site and serve it locally)

 This gives you a version of the site at `localhost:4000` for tinkering and testing 👍